top of page

 Adult Dogs

-Adult dogs, and puppies over 6 Months are $400.
+Adult dogs and puppies over 6 months of age are $400.

-All dogs will have received at least one dose of dewormer and will be at various stages of vaccination depending on age and how long they have been in care.
-It is important to note that some dogs may still require a booster after adoption.
-We try our best to ensure all dogs of eligible age and good health are fixed as soon as possible.
-This can vary depending on vet availability, where the dog is located, and how long they have been in care.
-If the dog has not been fixed, our adoption coordinators will discuss options on a case by case basis.
+All dogs will have received at least one dose of dewormer and will be at different stages of vaccination depending on their age and length of time in our care.
+It is important to note that some dogs may still need a vaccination booster after adoption.
+We make every effort to have all eligible and healthy dogs spayed or neutered as soon as possible.
+The timing of this procedure may vary depending on vet availability, the dog's location, and how long they have been in our care.
+If a dog has not been spayed or neutered, our adoption coordinators will discuss options on a case-by-case basis.

 Special adoption fees may be listed on individual profile pages.